h4ppy0wl/AVMS/README.md

 :vertical_traffic_light: Apps created with AppSheet can be used free of charge by 10 users!
-:vertical_traffic_light: I don't explain how to create the service point app using AppSheet, in this document.
+:vertical_traffic_light: I don't explain how to create the service point app using AppSheet in this document.
 There are lots of good tutorials that help create your app in just 1 hour.
 I share links at the end.

 **Solution Benefits:**
 1. Increase response rates by incentivizing participation with discount vouchers just after submiting the form.